-Instead, if you’re willing to take some risk and put your money to work, you could consider investing.
-When you invest, your money is at risk — prices rise and fall, and there is always the chance of getting back less than you put in.
-However, you could also reap inflation-beating financial rewards.
+If you’re willing to take some risk, consider investing.
+Yes, stock prices rise and fall, and there is always the chance of getting back less than you put in.
+But over the long term, the market goes up — meaning you might earn inflation-beating financial returns.

-When planning where to put your money, consider the four major factors that affect investments:
+When planning where to put your money, consider the four major factors that shape how you invest:

 Savings.
 The first step to investing is learning to live within your means to build reserves.
 Start by recording your assets, your debts and liabilities and everything your family spends, and adjust your budget accordingly.